-There is no significant changes in SOD activity in the less mature fruits (H1) during storage (fig 18).
-On the contrary, more mature fruits exhibited a peak in activity at 120 days for H2 and at 60 days for the more mature fruits H3.
+There is no significant change in SOD activity in less mature fruits (H1) during storage (fig 18).
+More mature fruits, however, exhibited a peak in activity at 120 days for H2 and at 60 days for the more mature fruits H3.
 In general, fruits stored at 5% CO2 showed more activity than fruits stored at 0.7 %.